 Summary: Returns either a character or :eof without removing the character from the stream's input buffer.
 This is used to implement peek-char; this corresponds to peek-type of nil.
-The default method calls stream-read-char and stream-unread-char.
+The default method calls stream-unread-char and stream-unread-char.

-stream-listen
+stream-listen Generic Function